 Skip Navigation

-As caregivers there are some things that are out of your control and challenging but making your space baby friendly should not be one.
+As caregivers, there are some things that are out of your control and challenging, but making your space baby-friendly should not be one of them.
 A safe environment is important as the baby continues to grow and explore.
-Proving a safe space dedicated to the needs of your baby will help them gain independence, learn new skills, and it will help build a trusting relationship between you and your baby.
+Providing a safe space dedicated to the needs of your baby will help them gain independence, learn new skills, and build a trusting relationship between you and your baby.
 Creating a safe space should not be complicated or difficult.

 Some tips for making your space baby-friendly include: